Naruto RPG

 Village Sentinels

-A village may enlist their ninja to become a Village Sentinel, usually a Jounin/B-Rank who is tasked with protecting a mission group should they require it to defend against an Ambush.
+A village may enlist their ninja to become a Village Sentinel, usually a Jounin/B-Rank tasked with protecting a mission group should they require it to defend against an Ambush.

 A Village Sentinel must follow these guidelines.